- Oops!Something went wrong.Please try again later.

-Cyntoia Brown remains behind bars, incarcerated deep within the bowels of Nashville at the Tennessee Prison for Women, as she has been since she was sentenced to life in prison back in 2004 at the age of 16 for shooting dead a 43-year-old real estate agent named Johnny Mitchell Allen.
+The day before most of us here in the United States sit down to a Thanksgiving meal in a symbolic gesture of gratitude for our freedom, Cyntoia Brown remains behind bars, incarcerated deep within the bowels of Nashville at the Tennessee Prison for Women, as she has been since was sentenced to life in prison back in 2004 at the age of sixteen for shooting dead a 43-year-old real estate agent named Johnny Mitchell Allen.

 Enraged at the perceived injustice, a growing number of celebrities — including Rihanna, LeBron James, Snoop Dogg, Cara Delevingne and Kim Kardashian West — have taken to their social media platforms to bring attention to Brown's cause and what they claim is the truth behind her tragic story.

 The post that has gone viral shows 16-year-old Brown in her orange prison uniform awaiting sentencing, with this summary of her heartbreaking situation: